There She Goes (TV series)

 There She Goes is a British comedy-drama television series created and written by Shaun Pye, and based on his own experiences with his daughter who was born with a chromosomal disorder.
 The show follows the life of learning-disabled Rosie Yates, along with her parents Emily and Simon, and her older brother Ben.
 Both series are set in Rosie's present, but the writing features frequent flashbacks to her infancy and pre-school life (around ten years previously), when her parents were gradually learning of Rosie's disability.

-It was originally produced by Merman Television Ltd for BBC Four, but later moved to BBC Two for the second series.
+It was originally produced by Merman Television for BBC Four, but later moved to BBC Two for the second series.
 The programme received mostly positive reviews.

 In January 2023, filming began for a one-off hour-long special.
 It was broadcast on 21 June 2023.